 When can silence be used against you?

-A witness’s constitutional right to refuse to answer questions depends on his reason for refusing to answer and the court needs to know the reason to evaluate the merits of the Fifth Amendment claim.
-What burden does this put on the average American who is unfamiliar with the legal justice system, the explicit terms of the Constitution, and the explicit ruling in this case?
+A witness’s constitutional right to refuse to answer questions depends on his reason for refusing to answer.
+The court needs to know the reason to evaluate the merits of the Fifth Amendment claim.
+What burden does this put on the average American unfamiliar with the legal justice system, the explicit terms of the Constitution, and the explicit ruling in this case?
 In a terrible place because the average person who wishes to remain silent, even innocent people, will justifiably and understandably think that they can just not talk in response to questions and that their Constitution will protect them.
 Under the new ruling of the Supreme Court, even an innocent person’s silence will be used against them.
-This is unfortunate and wrong and for the defense attorney specialists with LEWIS & DICKSTEIN, P.L.L.C., these rulings only motivate us to fight even harder for our clients who are charged with state and federal, misdemeanor and felony criminal offenses.
+This is unfortunate and wrong, and for the defense attorney specialists with LEWIS & DICKSTEIN, P.L.L.C., these rulings only motivate us to fight even harder for our clients who are charged with state and federal, misdemeanor and felony criminal offenses.

 A Michigan Criminal Defense Attorney will help when constitutional issues need to be evaluated and assessed.

-When you are charged with a felony or misdemeanor offense and there is a possibility that your constitutional rights have been violated, it is extremely important that you have legal representation that has experience, knowledge, and expertise in constitutional law issues.
+When you are charged with a felony or misdemeanor offense, and there is a possibility that your constitutional rights have been violated, it is essential that you have legal representation that has experience, knowledge, and expertise in constitutional law issues.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of combined legal experience in criminal and constitutional law matters.
 You need to have your rights protected and not allow the government to overstep its bounds.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.